Goutos/ImageMechanic/README.md

-# PhotoMechanic Application
+# ImageMechanic Application
 ## Description
 This Application was my Bachelor Thesis titled "Java Application for massive Image Processing".
-PhotoMechanic offers an image editing solution where the user can edit all images within a directory of his choice.
+ImageMechanic offers an image editing solution where the user can edit all images within a directory of his choice.

 ### Walkthrough of the application